Tamreen/web.api/readme.md

 - Make the trainings start and complete (probably by creating a worker).
 - Create a worker to make the activities of all players read if a training completed or canceled.
 - Remove debugging notes later.
+- When adding a new member to a group, make sure that the player joins the current trainings.

 ## /api/v2
 - [x] GET /hellos